laurent-martin/aspera-api-examples/web/README.md

 - using SSH credentials (mostly legacy or server-server transfers)

 > [!NOTE]
 > The SSH-based transfer authorization is not recommended for web applications, as users shall be authorized through the web app.
-The legacy Aspera "Connect Server" web app was using SSH auth, but is deprecated.
+> The legacy Aspera "Connect Server" web app was using SSH auth, but is deprecated.

-Web applications shall use the "token" authorization scheme, using either of those types:
+Web applications shall use the "token" authorization scheme, using one of those types:

 - Aspera Transfer token (a string that starts with either `ATM` or `ATB` and ends with the same letters reverse)
 - an OAuth 2.0 bearer token (a string that begins with `Bearer`)